Courts, the Law, and LGBT Rights in Asia

 The U.S. Supreme Court serves as a foil that illuminates the TCC’s progressiveness.
 Although the U.S. Supreme Court legalized same-sex marriage in Obergefell v.
 Hodges (2015), some commentators fault that decision for not going far enough because it did not declare sexual orientation to be a protected category that triggers heightened scrutiny (e.g., Nicolas, 2015).
 Had the U.S. Supreme Court done so, it would have established a stronger legal precedent for combatting sexual orientation discrimination in future litigation.

-Hong Kong’s highest court has also ruled in favor of legally recognizing same-sex relationships but under limited circumstances.
+Hong Kong’s highest court has also ruled in favor of legally recognizing same-sex relationships, but under limited circumstances.
 In Q. T. v.
 Director of Immigration (2018), the Hong Kong Court of Final Appeal (HKCFA) held that a same-sex couple who registered as domestic partners abroad must be extended immigration-visa rights that were previously limited to different-sex couples.
 In Leung Chun Kwong v.
 Secretary for the Civil Service (2019), the HKCFA ruled that the government must recognize a same-sex couple’s marriage abroad for the purposes of civil-servant spousal benefits and joint tax-filing status.
-These decisions add to a long list of cases in which Hong Kong’s courts have advanced sexual orientation rights, including cases concerning inequalities under criminal law and a case that rejected antigay bias in media regulation (Loper, 2019; Petersen, 2013; Wan, in press).
+These decisions add to a long list of cases in which Hong Kong’s courts have advanced sexual orientation rights, including cases concerning inequalities under criminal law and a case that rejected antigay bias in media regulation (Loper, 2019; Petersen, 2013; Wan, forthcoming).
 In cases that are still pending in Hong Kong, applicants are seeking full marital rights for same-sex couples.2

 Hong Kong’s constitutional documents do not explicitly mention sexual orientation.
 However, like the TCC, the HKCFA has declared that sexual orientation discrimination warrants the same rigorous judicial review that applies to discrimination based on race, sex, and other protected categories (Secretary for Justice v.
 Yau Yuk Lung Zigo, 2007).

 Although the apex courts of Taiwan and Hong Kong are among Asia’s most rights-protective regarding sexual orientation, they have not been at the forefront of protecting transgender rights.
 The TCC has yet to hear a case directly concerning transgender issues.
 Meanwhile, the HKCFA advanced transgender rights in W. v.
 Registrar of Marriages (2013), but its ruling was much more modest than was India’s NALSA (2014) decision.
 Pursuant to the constitutional right to marry, the HKCFA ruled that a transgender woman is entitled to be recognized as a woman for marriage purposes (Tso, 2015).
 The HKCFA gave Hong Kong’s Legislative Council (LegCo) one year to enact legislation to stipulate the criteria that transgender persons must satisfy, and the process that they must undertake, to be recognized in their current sex for marriage purposes.
 The legislature, however, failed to act.
-As a result, Hong Kong defaulted to requiring that transgender people complete so-called “full” sex-reassignment surgery, including sterilization (Yap, in press).
+As a result, Hong Kong defaulted to requiring that transgender people complete so-called “full” sex-reassignment surgery, including sterilization (Yap, forthcoming).
 This surgical requirement contradicts the position, taken by other courts and human rights experts, that a surgical requirement is too onerous and violates human rights (Lau, 2020).3

 Unlike W (2013), the main judicial opinion in NALSA (2014) stated that surgery cannot be required.
 Indeed, when it was decided, NALSA (2014) was at the forefront of advancing transgender rights.
 It was deeply progressive in at least four regards.
 First, the Indian Supreme Court stated that individuals have a constitutional right to determine how to classify their own sex and gender, and this right is not contingent on any medical treatment.4 The court thus supported the self-determination model of gender identity.5 Second, the court ruled that individuals are entitled to be recognized in a third sex category if they do not self-identify within the male-female binary.
 Third, the court stated that gender identity discrimination is a form of sex discrimination that is encompassed by the constitution’s explicit prohibition of sex discrimination.
 Fourth, the court directed the government of India to devise reforms to address social inequalities suffered by transgender communities, such as affirmative action in education, measures for providing healthcare, and social-welfare programs.
 In this regard, the court sought to advance the substantive equality of transgender communities, not just formal equality.
 Although implementation of the NALSA (2014) decision has been slow and frustrating to many, NALSA (2014) was indeed groundbreaking.